ashraaghav/ProductClassifier/README.md

 ## Deployment & Future steps

-While this is just a simple HTTP API, to make things more production friendly, the next step should be to use a Docker container so that the model can be deployed seamlessly.
+While this is just a simple HTTP API, to make things more production friendly, the next step is to use a Docker container so that the model can be deployed seamlessly.

-Once the model goes to production, the model building and re-training procedure should be more Pipeline oriented, so that each step is more modular.
+Once the model goes to production, the model building and re-training procedure should be more Pipeline oriented, so that each step is cleaner and more modular.